 Let’s compare this to Jade’s F2, which has a start-up of 28 frames.
 This move will come out a lot slower than Jade’s B2.

-Active frames are the amount of frames a move has while it is active.
+Active is the amount of frames a move has while it is active.

 Jade’s B2 has 21 active frames.
 This move will stay active for quite a while compared to Jade’s F2 which only has 2 active frames.

-Recovery frames are the amount of frames a move has after being used for a character to be able to move again.
+Recovery is the amount of frames a move has after being used for a character to be able to move again.

 Jade’s F2 has 34 recovery frames.
 This means that after Jade has used this move, she can no longer block or move until 34 frames have passed.
 Moves with a high amount of recovery frames are generally unsafe if they miss.